KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/06_full_did_delete.md

 </CodeBlock>

 :::warning
-Please note that once deleted, a full DID becomes unusable and cannot be created anymore, meaning that all credentials obtained with that DID must be re-obtained with a different one if needed.
+Please note that once deleted, a full DID becomes unusable and cannot be created anymore, meaning that all Credentials obtained with that DID must be re-obtained with a different one if needed.
 :::

 ## Claim back a DID deposit